Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Verification, references, and consent

-Identity, work history, references, and any assessment information should be handled through documented, consent-based processes.
+Identity, work history, references, and any assessment information should be handled through documented processes with clear consent.
 Only information relevant to an approved search is shared with a prospective client, and the final operating policy must define access, retention, correction, withdrawal, and deletion.

 06